-New York, NY, August 23, 2016-The NYC Housing Partnership Development Corporation has achieved double digit percentage growth in the affordable units developed through its initiatives during each of the past two years, according to Dan Martin, President and CEO of the NYC Housing Partnership.
+New York, NY The NYC Housing Partnership Development Corp. has achieved double digit percentage growth in the affordable units developed through its initiatives during each of the past two years, according to Dan Martin, president and CEO of the NYC Housing Partnership.

-In the fiscal year ending June 30, the NYC Housing Partnership, New York City's primary intermediary for the development of new and rehabilitated workforce housing, played a role in the creation and preservation of over 9,000 affordable units in the five boroughs.
+In the fiscal year ending June 30, the NYC Housing Partnership, the city's primary intermediary for the development of new and rehabilitated workforce housing, played a role in the creation and preservation of over 9,000 affordable units in the five boroughs.

-"We are pleased to contribute to achieving Mayor Bill de Blasio's ten-year goal of 200,000 preserved or newly constructed affordable units," said Mr. Martin.
-"The City recently reported that nearly 53,000 new or preserved affordable apartments were underway at the end of the City's 2016 fiscal year.
-This impressive progress reflects the collective hard work and dedication of the City's Department of Housing Preservation & Development and Housing Development Corporation, as well as state and federal agencies and private sector developers and lending institutions."
+"We are pleased to contribute to achieving Mayor Bill de Blasio's ten-year goal of 200,000 preserved or newly constructed affordable units," said Martin.
+"The city recently reported that nearly 53,000 new or preserved affordable apartments were underway at the end of the city's 2016 fiscal year.
+This impressive progress reflects the collective hard work and dedication of the city's Department of Housing Preservation & Development and Housing Development Corp., as well as state and federal agencies and private sector developers and lending institutions."